mastoffel/seal_chemical_fingerprints/README.md

   L.J. , Müller, C. & Hoffman, J.I.

 **analysis_markdown.pdf** contains the code for our analyses.
-In addition, we provide our data files, which should be placed in a subfolder of the working directory called *files*.
+In addition, we provide our data in the folder called *files*, which should be placed in a subfolder of the working directory called *files*.

 * **genotypes.txt** contains raw microsatellite data with each locus in two columns and individuals in rows
 * **scent_raw.csv** contains aligned GC data